Virgo (album)

-Virgo is the eponymous debut studio album by American house music duo Virgo Four, released in 1989 on Radical Records in the United Kingdom.
+Virgo is the debut studio album by American house music duo Virgo Four, released in 1989 on Radical Records in the United Kingdom.
 It compiles two 12" EPs released in the United States on Trax Records, Do You Know Who You Are? by Virgo Four and Ride by M.E..
 Both were pseudonyms of Eric Lewis and Merwyn Sanders, two art students and childhood friends from Chicago.
 The album was first reissued in 2010 on Rush Hour Recordings.

 While rooted in the Chicago house style, Virgo features a distinctive sound that is dreamier and more introspective than that of the duo's contemporaries, also incorporating elements of acid house and deep house.
 Although Lewis and Sanders made no effort to promote the album, its idiosyncratic music and the mystery surrounding the band's identity turned it into an underground cult classic over the years.
 Although it remains largely unknown, Virgo is now recognized as an essential release among house enthusiasts, and is considered by some as the greatest album of its genre.